"I am not a boy."

 "sono" is the only conjugation which can have two subjects.

-- Loro non sono un ragazzo = they are not a boy (grammatically correct, but it doesn't make any sense)
+• Loro non sono un ragazzo = they are not a boy (grammatically correct, although it doesn't make any sense)